Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Statistical modeling and inference

 \subsubsection{Non-stationary spatial Gaussian processes}

-Stationary Gaussian processes work typically well if the region of interest is sampled relatively sparsely so that data does not allow inference for non-stationarity in spatial correlation.
-However, since the properties affecting peatlands vegetation can vary considerably within our study region, and our data is sampled with high resolution (see Section~\ref{sec:case-study}), we extend the stationary model by setting non-stationary covariance function for Gaussian process.
+Stationary Gaussian processes work typically well if the region of interest is sampled relatively sparsely, so that data does not allow inference for non-stationarity in spatial correlation, or if environmental covariates are accurate enough to describe potential non-stationarities in the latent process $f(s_i)$ \citep{Schmidt+Rodriguez:2011}.
+However, we do not have environmental covariates for the case study area, the case study data is sampled with high resolution (see Section~\ref{sec:case-study}), and the properties affecting peatland vegetation can vary considerably within the study region.
+Hence, we consider also non-stationary spatial random effects.
+We extended the stationary spatial random effect model by setting non-stationary covariance function for Gaussian process.
 We include non-stationarity into the model by changing stationary covariance function in equation \eqref{eq:exp-cov} to a non-stationary Mat{\'e}rn $(\nu=3/2)$ covariance function with spatially varying length scale parameter \citep[e.g.][]{Paciorek2006}